Convergence of spatial branching processes to $\alpha$-stable CSBPs: Genealogy of semi-pushed fronts: Introduction

-where $\ell$ is a slowly varying function.
-The existence of a heavy tail, as represented by (\ref{eq:heavy-tail-dist}), indicates that the dynamics of the population are primarily influenced by rare and exceptional reproductive events.
-This stands in sharp contrast to situations with finite variance, where the population evolves through the incremental contributions of each individual within the population.
+The existence of a heavy tail \eqref{eq:heavy-tail-dist} indicates that the dynamics of the population are primarily influenced by rare and exceptional reproductive events.
+During such an event, a particle generates a very large offspring, leading in the limit to a jump in the population size and to a corresponding branching point with infinite degree in the genealogy.
+This stands in sharp contrast to situations when $X$ has finite variance ($\psi(\theta) = c \theta^2$).
+In this case, the population evolves through the incremental contributions of each individual, leading to Feller's diffusion in the limit ($a = 0$ and $\Lambda = 0$ in \eqref{eq:branching-mechanism}) with a binary genealogy.

-On the one hand, recent findings suggest that the universality class of CSBPs with finite variance (i.e., the Feller diffusion where $b,\Lambda=0$ in (\ref{eq:branching-mechanism})) and their genealogies extends beyond the Galton--Watson model and can emerge as the scaling of branching diffusions \cite{horton2020stochastic, harris2020stochastic, harris2022yaglom, gonzalez2022asymptotic, foutel22, schertzer2023spectral}.
-On the other hand, Neveu's CSBP ($\psi(\theta)=\theta \log(\theta)$) has been shown (or conjectured) to also emerge also as the scaling limit of certain branching diffusions \cite{berestycki13, roberts2021gaussian, liu2021particle}.
-From a biological standpoint, one important implication of the latter contributions is that CSBPs with infinite mean and variance can potentially emerge from a discrete mechanism where the individual offspring distribution has all finite moments.

-Previous works prompt a natural inquiry into whether $\alpha$-stable processes could also arise from spatial branching processes.
-One of the objectives of this article is to (1) establish a general criterion for the convergence of spatial branching processes to $\alpha$-stable CSBPs ($\alpha\in(1,2)$) and (2) employ this framework to extend a recent result by Tourniaire \cite{tourniaire21} concerning a branching Brownian motion with an inhomogeneous branching rate.
-This model is motivated by its analogy with the particle system underlying travelling wave solutions of